-15.1 The Borrower shall pay on [the Effective Date], in accordance with the provisions of Clause 18, a Facility Fee in the amount calculated as the Commitment Amount multiplied by (i) the Facility Fee Rate, and (ii) the actual number of days of the Facility Fee Calculation Period.
-Except for in the cases of Clauses 15.2 through 15.4, a Lender shall not be required to return the Facility Fee that it receives.
+15.1 The Borrower shall, in relation to each Commitment Fee Calculation Period, pay to the Lender within [ ] Business Days from the termination date of the relevant Commitment Fee Calculation Period, in accordance with the provisions of Clause 18, a Commitment Fee in the amount (to the extent not in violation of the Laws and Ordinances) calculated as the total amount of the Unused Commitment Amount with respect to such Lender on each day during the relevant Commitment Fee Calculation Period (or, with respect to the day on which drawdown or repayment in relation to an Individual Loan or change of the Commitment Amount pursuant to Clause 29.2 is made, the Unused Commitment Amount after such drawdown, repayment or change; the same applies in this Clause) multiplied by the Commitment Fee Rate, and divided by [365/360] days.
+Except for in the cases of Clauses 15.2 through 15.4, a Lender shall not be required to return the Commitment Fee that it receives.
+The calculation of the Commitment Fee by the Agent will be final and binding absent manifest error, and All Lenders and the Borrower shall not object to such calculation.

-15.2 If a Lender fails to perform its Lending Obligations, the Borrower shall not be required to pay to such Lender (the “Defaulting Lender”) who failed to perform its Lending Obligations, with respect to the Facility Fee in relation to the Default Period, the amount (fractions less than one yen shall be rounded down) calculated as the total amount of the Unused Commitment Amount with respect to such Defaulting Lender on each day during the Default Period (provided that with respect to the day repayment is made in relation to an Individual Loan, the Unused Commitment Amount after such repayment shall be used as the basis for such calculation), multiplied by the Facility Fee Rate, and divided by [365/360].
+15.2 Notwithstanding the provisions of the preceding paragraph, if a Lender fails to perform its Lending Obligations, the Borrower shall not be required to pay to such Lender (the “Defaulting Lender”) who failed to perform its Lending Obligations, the amount (fractions less than one yen shall be rounded down) calculated as the total amount of the Unused Commitment Amount with respect to such Defaulting Lender on each day during the Default Period, multiplied by the Commitment Fee Rate, and divided by [365/360].
 If the Defaulting Lender has already received the amount equivalent to such money, the Defaulting Lender shall return such amount to the Borrower by remitting it directly to the Syndicate Account immediately after the termination of the Default Period.
-In this Clause 15.2, the “Default Period” shall mean the period commencing on the day (inclusive) on which an event of default occurs, and ending on the day (inclusive) before the day on which the default is remedied, and the day on which a default is remedied shall be determined as follows:
+In this Clause 15.2, the “Default Period” means the period commencing on the day (inclusive) on which an event of default occurs, and ending on the day (inclusive) before the day on which the default is remedied, and the day on which a default is remedied shall be determined as follows:

-(i) if the Defaulting Lender offers to the Borrower via the Agent to make at a later date, the Individual Loan pursuant to the application for a drawdown in respect of which the Defaulting Lender failed to perform its Lending Obligation, and the Borrower accepts such offer and such Individual Loan is made, the date the Individual Loan is made;
+(i) if the Defaulting Lender offers to the Borrower via the Agent to make at a later date, the Individual Loan pursuant to the request for a drawdown in respect of which the Defaulting Lender failed to perform its Lending Obligation, and the Borrower accepts such offer and such Individual Loan is made, the date the Individual Loan is made;

 (ii) if the Borrower refuses the offer in the preceding item, the date that the offer is refused; if the Agent does not receive notice from the Borrower of its acceptance or refusal of the offer within [ ] Business Days after the offer is made under the preceding item, the offer shall be deemed to have been refused by the Borrower; and